Exquisite Adventure – Vietnam and Cambodia – Writing Workshop (November 9-18, 2018)

 Prices and Inclusions (this workshop is for six to ten participants only):

 This ten day writers’ workshop and adventure tour in Vietnam and Cambodia is $2950 USD per person, for a shared (double occupancy) room.
-It includes three airplane flights in Vietnam and to Cambodia.
+It includes three in-tour airplane flights (two in Vietnam and one from Vietnam to Cambodia).
 The single supplement is $798 USD, should you not want a roommate (this is due to staying five-star).
 A deposit of $400 reserves your spot and of course is subtracted from the total.
 Exchange rates for other currencies to US dollars are calculated on the day you make the payment.
 Canadians can pay the deposit in Canadian dollars (exchange rate will be calculated on the day you make the payment).
 If you have questions please email email@example.com or message us at our Facebook Writers’ Expeditions Page.

 - Writing workshops